DollBoyOb/imsp/README.md

 **Syntax** - `4 <number>`

 ### `5` - Halt ###
-This command halts the programm
+This command halts the program

 ## Examples ##